Top Results

 Jones believes in the positive impact that Civic can make in the lives of North Carolinians, and stresses the importance of listening to the community to help inform decisions.
 “We have very personal relationships with our members, and truly want to improve their lives.
 Our Advisory Council is unique to our credit union – we bring in individuals as a sounding board.”

-He first served the credit union in 1991 as a member of the Supervisory Committee.
-He was elected to the LGFCU Board of Directors in 1996, serving in all of its officer positions, including Chair.
-In 2018, he saw the opportunities that Civic’s mission would provide North Carolinians and is one of its charter members.
+Jones first served the credit union in 1991 as a member of the Supervisory Committee.
+He was elected to the Board of Directors in 1996, and is a charter member of Civic.

 FUTURE FOCUS